 We want our students to leave us with the knowledge and skills that they need to understand the world that they live in.
 It is this world that they will need to use and engage in.
 We want our students to learn to cherish and appreciate the diverse world around them, to make choices that sustain it and make a positive difference.

 Humanities are taught in three distinct subjects of geography, history and ethics and philosophy (EP).
 The students have four lessons of humanities over the course of a week.
 Students are assessed during their lessons in a variety of ways including quick tests, exam questions and exam-style questions.
 The reason for assessment is to ensure our students have the knowledge and skills to succeed in future examinations.

 As a department, our aim is for our students to leave with a good understanding of the world around them, the people within it and why it has become like that.
-We strive to engage students with their world and what goes on around them.
-We also teach invaluable life-skills like observation, analysis and evaluation.
+We strive to engage students with their world and the wider world.
+We also teach invaluable life-skills such as observation, analysis and evaluation.
 Our curriculum is updated often to fit with the latest teaching and learning strategies and subject content.
-We liaise closely with the Coalville and Ashby family of schools to ensure a consistent approach to teaching and learning.
+We liaise closely with the other school in the Apollo Trust and within the local area to ensure a consistent approach to teaching and learning.

 Students are taught in mixed ability groups where differentiation is carefully considered and integrated into lessons.